-Yesterday afternoon, the San Angelo Police Department’s Traffic Section partnered with the Department of Public Safety to conduct a LIDAR Traffic Enforcement Operation in the eastbound lanes of the 2200 block of W. Houston Harte Expressway.
+This morning, the San Angelo Police Department’s Traffic Section conducted a LIDAR Traffic Enforcement Operation targeting westbound traffic in the 1700 block of E. Houston Harte.

-Officers issued a total of 73 citations and warnings during the operation.
+Police issued a total of seventy-three (73) citations and sixteen (16) warnings during the operation.

 Breakdown for citations:

 Driving While License Invalid: 3

 Other/Misc.
 Violations: 3

 No DL: 3